 Are you hungry yet?

-click on images to view full-size
+Click on the images below to view them full-size in a gallery

-What we consider “normal eating hours” do not seem to matter
+Normal eating hours” do not seem to matter

 Bread in Spain is served with olive oil rather than butter.
-You don’t see bottled salad dressings, soft drinks, or fast food restaurants, except for a few catering to American and English tourists.
+You don’t see bottled salad dressings, soft drinks, or fast-food restaurants, except for a few catering to American and English tourists.

 Spaniards almost exclusively drink mineral water, coffee, and, of course, wine.

-Their diet is low in sugar but one of their special treats is a warm cup of thick liquid chocolate.
+Their diet is low in sugar but one of their special treats is a warm cup of thick liquid dark chocolate.
 Yum!

 Changes you can make to stay young like the Spanish: